Maine clinics denied Medicaid funds during lawsuit after Trump cuts to abortion providers

 The decision against Maine Family Planning came despite a ruling last month by another federal judge, who said Planned Parenthood clinics around the country must continue to be reimbursed for Medicaid funding as the provider wrangles with the Trump administration over efforts to defund it.
 That legal fight continues.

-Without Medicaid, the much smaller provider in Maine says it will have to stop serving some 8,000 patients by the end of October.
+Without Medicaid, the much smaller provider in Maine says it will have to stop serving hundreds of primary care patients by the end of October.
 The organization says abortions are a relatively small percentage of its overall services, which include cervical cancer screenings, contraception and primary care to low-income residents in one of the poorest and most rural states in the Northeast.

 President Donald Trump’s policy and tax bill, known as the “ big beautiful bill,” blocked Medicaid money from flowing to Planned Parenthood, the nation’s largest abortion provider.
 The parameters in the bill also stopped funding from reaching Maine Family Planning, and it is the only other organization that has come forward publicly to say its funding is at risk.